samyachour/PoliticalDebateApp_Backend/README.md

 ### Framework

-For our backend we use a Django REST-API.
+For our backend we use the server-side swift framework [Vapor](https://vapor.codes) and PostgreSQL.